 Background: Registered Nurses in the Extended Class [RN(EC)s]/Nurse Practitioners (NPs)

-• The regulatory and legislative changes and amendments to various acts proposed by the College of Nurses of Ontario (CNO) in September 2006 will expand the scope of practice of RN(EC)s, facilitating the implementation of recommendations in numerous reports that urge maximizing the contributions of all health professionals to increase access to health services.
+• The RN(EC)/Nurse Practitioner (NP) is a registered nurse with additional education to prepare her/him for advanced nursing practice in the provision of primary health care to individuals, families and communities. • RN(EC)s/NPs have the knowledge, skill and ability to provide access to a broad range of primary health care services. • Current regulatory restrictions, like those limiting RN(EC)s’ access to broad prescribing and ordering diagnostic tests, result in a slow and cumbersome process and impacts on the timely delivery of primary health care to Ontarians. • The regulatory and legislative changes and amendments to various acts proposed by the College of Nurses of Ontario (CNO) in September 2006 will expand the scope of practice of RN(EC)s, facilitating the implementation of recommendations in numerous reports that urge maximizing the contributions of all health professionals to increase access to health services.